DashingNights/banana/README.md

 The Banana Project also has two types of users: regular users and admin users.
 Admin users have additional privileges, such as being able to delete articles.

+You can add or remove users from the `User.js` file.
+The passwords are NOT hashed for simplicity, please implement if needed.
 ## Conclusion

 The Banana Project is a website that allows users to read and write articles.
 The project has both front-end and back-end components, and it is built using Node.js, Express.js, and MongoDB.
 The project uses JWTs for authentication and has two types of users: regular users and admin users.```